VCVRack/library/README.md

 # VCV community repository

-The VCV community members are responsible for curating Rack plugins into a centralized database.
+The VCV community members are responsible for curating Rack plugins into the [VCV Plugin Manager](https://vcvrack.com/plugins.html).
 [Anyone is welcome to join.](https://github.com/VCVRack/community/issues/248)

 All Rack plugins are welcome assuming they